-4) Independent study courses are an indepth study of a topic and directed by SDUIS faculty or an equally qualified mentor who is approved by the Chief Academic Officer.
+4) Independent study courses are an in-depth study of a topic and directed by SDUIS faculty or an equally qualified mentor who is approved by the Chief Academic Officer.

 5) Student learning performance outcome evaluations include essay and objective examinations, research, reports, and experimental activities.

-1) The Certificate in Communication program is also offered through distance education.
+1) The Certificate in Communication program is offered partly through distance education courses and partly through residential hybrid courses.
 Direct education is delivered to students via the NEO system described previously.
 Students submit their assignments to the instructor and class weekly.
 The instructor reviews the work and prepares a feedback to be sent to the students and class weekly.